maxday/katacoda-scenarios/serverless/step4.md

 *Here we've added a custom log line to output the generated filename, we will be able to see this log in the Datadog UI later in the workshop*

-Then let's generate PutObject and GetObjects command to respectively add a document to S3 and retrieve it
+Then let's generate PutObject and GetObject command to respectively add a document to S3 and retrieve it

 <pre class="file" data-filename="create-urls.js" data-target="insert" data-marker="// placeholder-generate-commands">
     const unprocessedOptions = {